CagriCatik/Vehicle-Network-Standards/webpage/docs/ISO26262/Funktionale-Sicherheit/02_fusi-management/01_orga.md

 - **Analysis**
   - **Description**: Investigating anomalies to determine their root causes and potential impact on functional safety.
-  - **Practical Example**: Conducting Failure Mode and Effects Analysis (FMEA) to assess the severity and likelihood of identified anomalies.
+  - **Practical Example**: Conducting Failure Mode and Effects Analysis  to assess the severity and likelihood of identified anomalies.
   - **Best Practice**: Utilize structured analysis techniques to ensure comprehensive evaluation of anomalies.

 - **Mitigation**